sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-contracts.md

 ### Use Pydantic models for data validation

 Pydantic models can be used to [define table schemas and validate incoming data](resource.md#define-a-schema-with-pydantic).
-You can use any model you already have. `dlt` will internally synthesize (if necessary) new models that conform to the **schema contract** on the resource.
+You can use any model you already have. `data_load_tool` will internally synthesize (if necessary) new models that conform to the **schema contract** on the resource.

-Just passing a model in the `column` argument of the [dlt.resource](resource.md#define-a-schema-with-pydantic) sets a schema contract that conforms to the default Pydantic behavior:
+Just passing a model in the `column` argument of the [data_load_tool.resource](resource.md#define-a-schema-with-pydantic) sets a schema contract that conforms to the default Pydantic behavior:
 ```py
 {
   "tables": "evolve",